Proud Sponsor of Monster Pro DH Series Season Champ Kallie Stewart

 The 2021 Yeti ARC with Berd TR27's and XC CushCore in the rear tire.

 Up first was manualing the rear wheel into a common 6" city street curb near the shop.
 I'm confident my face went pale at impact as I'd thought for sure I had either pinch flatted or even slightly taco'd the rim.
 In short, it was an impact that quite literally wasn't an impact at all -- more of a hick-up instead.
 Something must have gave.
-But I quickly found a tire and rim that were both in tact and a mind that was racing while trying to process the confusion.
+But I quickly found a tire and rim that were both in tact and a mind that was racing and trying to process the confusion.
 Was it a fluke event that I'd never be able to reproduce, or something more?
 Again, then again, and yet again, I manualed into that section of concrete curb, daring to add a bit of speed each time.
 The results were the same each time.
 With my mind still racing, I hussled back into the shop curious to see if the rear tire still had the same 20 psi I'd started with.
 It did.
 At that point, I couldn't get that ARC into the service van fast enough to make my way over to some of our local trails that had some big roots and small drops.
 I had thought myself to be well past the hardtail phase in my own MTB life.
 Sure, I'd sell the heck out of them to new riders and to the hardtail enthusiast's, but I was a short travel 29er guy at this point.
 So what do you do when a hardtail rides like it has a 50mm travel rear shock, but still pedals as crisp and efficiently as any other hardtail?

 Traction: As with anything that calms a wheel down -- be it perfectly dialed suspension or a little lower tire pressure -- traction is then improved.
 While this might be the most subtle benefit stemming from the compliance offered by a Berd spoke and rim combination, it's a notable one, and a nuanced one.
 Naunced because I believe the inter-relational dynamic between what a tire insert does and what a Berd spoke does could possibly result in what I referred to in this article's sub heading as something that could change the way some MTB's are designed.
 It's no mystery that tire insert's allow you to more safely run lower tire pressure to improve traction without as much risk of pinch flatting, burping, or even rolling the tire right off of the rim in high G turns.
 But with the Berd spoke's ability to fall out of tension so easily, there is also a bit of rebound effect when it returns to tension.
 If you can dampen some of that rebound effect then you've effectively added a little bit of very usable suspension capability to your bike.
 If you can do that while also significantly reducing rotational mass, then all the better, because in this case you're also reducing the ratio of unsprung mass to sprung mass (especially on these lighter bikes) and thereby improving your suspensions ability to react quickly to the terrain below it without disturbing the sprung mass (i.e. you) above it.
 With this reduced unsprung mass, the tire is able to track the ground in a more calm and resolved manner, which allows this wheel system to grab traction in corners in a particularly confidence inspiring way.
 Entry speed carried into corners can seemingly be pushed just a touch faster, and the added traction found through the middle of the turn then gives way to launching out of the turn with higher exit speeds.

 Lateral Stiffness: Modules of elasticity.... stress divided by strain.... and other engineering terms of endearment are the kind of things most of us just don't want to try to wrap our minds around when we go about exchanging the complexities of life for the simplicity of rolling through nature on two wheels.
 But, inevitably, one of the first questions I often get from customers asking about a Berd wheel is, "won't they have more side flex in turns?"
-Given the limp nature of the unlaced spoke, it's certainly an understandable projection that most people cast onto this system at first glance, but a wheel's lateral stiffness is almost entirely dictated by the strength of the spokes in their pulled tension, the specified amount of tension they are set at, and largely by the bracing angle between the hub flange and the rim's nipple bed -- followed then by the width and lateral rigidity of the rim itself.
+Given the limp nature of the unlaced spoke, it's certainly understandable that people might project that idea onto this system at first glance, but a wheel's lateral stiffness is almost entirely dictated by the strength of the spokes in their pulled tension, the specified amount of tension they are set at, and by the bracing angle between the hub flange and the rim's nipple bed -- followed then by the width and lateral rigidity of the rim itself.

 A wider hub with more space between the spoke flanges, and/or a larger diameter spoke flange, increases the bracing angle and thereby increases potential to make the wheel laterally stiffer.
 And under tension, Berd spokes have been tested to be up to 4x stronger than rigid spokes.
 Granted, Berd spokes need to undergo a couple of overnight rest and re-tensioning periods during the wheel building process in order to effectively achieve a strength under tension that is greater than steel spokes, but the product as delivered to the customer has been through that process, and (at most) the same basic spot true and minor re-tensioning procedure that is typically part of an annual Spring tune-up for any type of common bike wheel is all the attention you may ever need to give to these wheels to keep them on par with the lateral stiffness of a metal-spoked wheel.
 If you're a bigger and/or very aggressive rider, I always recommend out of due diligence to check tension by no later than 500 miles.